Lakeview Drive: History

 In 1944, Fontana Dam was completed and Fontana Lake was formed; also by this time, the TVA had fulfilled all its obligations under the agreement.
-After World War II, construction began on the western .7 mi segment, completed in 1948.
-In 1958, North Carolina completed work on Fontana Road (SR 1364), which ends at the National Park boundary.
+After World War II, construction began on the western .7 mi segment, which was completed in 1948.
+In 1958, North Carolina completed work on Fontana Road (SR 1364), which ends at the national park boundary.
 In 1960, construction began on the eastern segment, where crews quickly ran into unstable rock.
-In 1962, after the first 2.3 mi was nearly completed, a letter from the Bureau of Public Roads asked Conrad L. Wirth, then director of the NPS, to "seriously reconsider" the plan and said that the road would become costly with damage to the area's landscape.
+In 1962, after the first 2.3 mi was nearly completed, a letter from the Bureau of Public Roads asked NPS Director Conrad L. Wirth to "seriously reconsider" the plan and said that the road would become costly with damage to the area's landscape.
 Construction was halted by 1971, after the completion of the road tunnel and Noland Creek bridge.
-After $4.1 million spent on the road, environmental concerns became a pressing matter because of exposed Anakeesta rock and the possibility that the mild acid that comes from the rock could leak into nearby streams, damaging plants and fish.
+After $4.1 million spent on the road, environmental concerns became a pressing matter because of exposed Anakeesta rock and the possibility that the mild acid that comes from the rock could leach into nearby streams, damaging plants and fish.

-Without the road, starting in the late 1970s, the National Park Service began providing transportation to families to visit cemeteries to which access was cut off.
-A pontoon boat, provided by the Park Service, must cross Fontana Lake.
+Without the road, starting in the late 1970s, the NPS began providing transportation to families to visit cemeteries to which access was cut off.
+A pontoon boat, provided by the NPS, was used to cross Fontana Lake.
 The families started the North Shore Cemetery Association and continue to make occasional visits for "decoration days" on which the families clean up the cemeteries and hold services.

 In 1983, a lawsuit brought by a group of Swain County residents to force the NPS to resume construction ended when the Court of Appeals for the 4th Circuit concluded that the 1943 agreement to construct the road had not been breached by DOI as Congress had not appropriated funds for the completion of the road.
 The court also held that DOI was under no obligation to seek further appropriations for the completion of the road.